 Submit the Statement of Intent (enclosed in your admit packet), along with your nonrefundable commitment deposit of $500, to the Office of Admissions.

 Use this link to submit your housing application.
+The housing deposit of $500 is separate from the Admissions commitment deposit of $500.

 Register online for your placement exam(s), (if applicable).